AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

 To get the fastqc to your local machine:
 ```
-scp sarahm@info.mcmaster.ca:/home/sarahm/cvl/fastqc/20161110_fastqc*_fastqc.html /Users/sarah/OneDrive/Documents/Drosophila/CVLProject/FastQC
+scp sarahm@info.mcmaster.ca:/home/sarahm/cvl/fastqc/20161110_fastqc/*_fastqc.html /Users/sarah/OneDrive/Documents/Drosophila/CVLProject/FastQC/
 ```
 Basically you are secure copying from Brian's machine to some place on your local machine.
-You will need your password for this.
+You will enter this code while on your local machine and will need your password for this.

 # Trimming Sequences
 Here, I made a trimmomatic script.
 I actually made 2 scripts since I was dealing with subdirectories in my raw_dir.
 However, I output the trimmed scripts into the same directory, trim_dir.
 To differentiate between the two original sets of sequences (which names were identical except for what subdirectory they were in), I labeled the outputs as either "A_${basename}" (for those coming from folder raw_dir/20161110_DNASeq_PE) or "B_${basename}" (for those coming from folder raw_dir/20161117_DNASeq_PE).